idibidiart/AllSeeingEye/README.md

 AllSeeingEye
 ============

 Google Chrome Extension.
-Record All Browsing in Screenshots &amp; Full Text.
+Record All Browsing in Screenshots & Full Text.
 Search For Anything At Any Time.
 Never Forget Where You Read Something.
+Saves Everything To Your Machine, Not the Cloud, So Your Web History Stays With You.

 ![Alt text](/../screenshots/screenshot01.png?raw=true "sample")